kevinvanderlugt/kevinvanderlugt.github.io/about.md

 ---

-[Email me](mailto:kevin.vanderlugt@gmail.com) if you want to chat about software development, digital nomading, or new projects!
+[Email me](mailto:kevin.vanderlugt@gmail.com) if you want to chat about software development, homebrewing, or new projects!